 What is a director of logistics?

-Logistics Directors are key leaders for day-to-day operations teams, with supply chain managers (such as directors of fulfillment), supervisors, and employees reporting to them.
-The Director of Logistics themselves usually reports directly to the executive management levels in an organization.
+Logistics Directors are key leaders for day-to-day operations teams, with supply chain managers (such as directors of fulfilment), supervisors, and employees reporting to them.
+The Director of Logistics themselves usually reports directly to the executive management levels in an organisation.

 They also nurture external relationships with manufacturers, suppliers, freight brokers, vendors, and last-mile carriers, and work closely with these parties to consistently meet deadlines as cost-effectively as possible.